dyco-uparis/EcoDyco/README.md

 # EcoDyco

-A macroeconomic software for a ﬁnite world: a short presentation
+A macroeconomic software for a ﬁnite world: a short presentation.
+For an extensive description of the model, the reader can refer to the related [paper](https://www.nature.com/articles/s41598-023-44699-y).
+This GitHub repository contains a complete version of the model, a manual and several commented examples.

 **EcoDyco** is an overlay for macro-economic models that aim to take into account the constraints related to resources, particularly in terms of their quantity and quality.
 The *EcoDyco Manual V1.pdf* explains the different parameters and a paper (in preparation) explains how to build the model.